rotationalio/rotational.io/content/en/blog/2022-09-23-why-webassembly-is-the-future-of-computing.md

 That's exactly what happened on March 27, 2019 when Solomon Hykes, co-founder of Docker, tweeted “If WASM+WASI existed in 2008, we wouldn't have needed to created[sic] Docker.
 That's how important it is.
 WebAssembly on the server is the future of computing.”[^1]

 If you’re like how I was a few months ago it’s possible that you don’t know much about WASM, and you're wondering how something so big could have passed you by.
 That’s totally understandable!
-As our COO, Edwin Schmierer, [wrote earlier this year](https://rotational.io/blog/five-technologies-quietly-transforming-the-web/), WASM is one of those things been quietly transforming the web.
+As our COO, Edwin Schmierer, [wrote earlier this year](https://rotational.io/blog/five-technologies-quietly-transforming-the-web/), WASM is one of those things that has been quietly transforming the web.

 Even if you *have* heard of WASM, it’s still possible that you don’t know much about how it’s currently being used.
 By the end of this post, you should have a better understanding of what WASM is and how it's being utilized.